Punkerschaf/quickedl/README.md

 # How to use

-### popup marker:
+### Popup Marker:
 If you want to create a marker with costum text one time, use spacebar to open a window and enter a custom text.
 Return key applies and Esc button will abort the popup marker.
 No matter how long you need for writing, timestamp the moment of hitting space bar is used.

-### delete last marker:
-With the delete button you can delete the last marker.
-For safety reasons the shortcut (backspace key) for this feature is deactivated by default.
-You can change this in the settings.

-Loading markerlabels from external is used for files from legacy versions.
-They are imported to the project and replaces the current ones.

-## Playlist marker
+### Playlist Marker
 Playlist is used for marker you only need one time in a show (Song titles for example).
 The playlist is edited in the text menu.
 One line is a label.
 The playlist is also stored in the project.
 It is possible to save and load playist (simple `*.txt` file).
 Loading imports and replaces it to the project.

 Once a playlist entry is used by clicking on the `Plst`-Button or hitting `P`, the next item in the playlist is automatically loaded.
 You can navigate through the playlist labels using the arrow left and right keys.

+### Delete last Marker:
+With the delete button you can delete the last marker.
+For safety reasons the shortcut (backspace key) for this feature is deactivated by default.
+You can change this in the settings.

 # Hotkeys
 | Key | Function |